Coronavirus Mountain Division: Ski, snowboard companies help flatten curve

 Levinthal founded the now-international brand LINE Skis in 1995, worked as the former CEO of Full Tilt ski boots, and currently runs cult-favorite J skis in Burlington, Vermont.
 He told Fox that even he was stunned when he discovered makers in his own industry, like Shaggy’s, were already helping assist health care workings in the battle against COVID-19.

-"“We really need hospitals to... say what they need, so the makers can reach out and get it to them."
+"We really need hospitals to... say what they need, so the makers can reach out and get it to them."

 Unable to produce anything with his own manufacturing equipment, which is located in Quebec, Levinthal took it upon himself to spread the word to others in the business who might be able to help.
 “I just put it out there and immediately, the responses were like ‘rah, rah, rah!’”